fortinmike/polldeploy/README.md

 # polldeploy

-Polls services for resources, then downloads and deploys them on the local machine
+Polls services for artifacts, then downloads and deploys them on the local machine

 ## Installation